hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

-* `uuid` -
-  The UUID associated with this environment, generated on creation.

-* `state` -
-  The current state of the environment

-* `create_time` -
-  The time at which this environment was last modified in RFC3339 UTC "Zulu" format, accurate to nanoseconds.

-* `update_time` -
-  The time at which this environment was last modified in RFC3339 UTC "Zulu" format, accurate to nanoseconds.

 * `config.gke_cluster` -
   The Kubernetes Engine cluster used to run this environment.